Coupe SUV: Criticism

 The coupe SUV category has attracted criticism due to being more expensive than its traditional SUV counterpart, despite having reduced cargo space and rear passenger headroom due to their lower rear roof.
-Like other crossover SUVs, coupe SUVs also offers poorer performance than their coupe/sedan/wagon equivalent due to additional weight and ride height.
+Like other crossover SUVs, coupe SUVs offer poorer performance than their wagon/hatch/coupe/sedan equivalents due to additional weight and ride height.
 Kristen Lee from Jalopnik argued that coupe SUVs "aren’t are [sic] particularly good at any one thing," Other criticisms arise from the fact that coupe SUV contradicts the traditional concept of a coupe which should only have two doors, frameless doors, and 2+2 seating.

 Since its introduction, the exterior design of the BMW X6 has been widely regarded as controversial, as the rear design in particular was said to make the car look "heavy".
 The first-generation Acura ZDX has received a negative reception from critics and was not a sales success.